MichaelCurrin/rewrite-git-author/docs/about.md

 This logic comes from the first part of the tutorial linked above and is provided as instructions below.

-1. Set your new author.
-For example:
+1. Set your new author name and email in a variable. e.g.
     ```sh
     $ export AUTHOR="John Doe <john@doe.org>"
     ```